 Maybe it can be different in Yunnan.
 Maybe Go West can yet be steered toward keeping Yunnan ecologically intact.
 The only way to find out is to search for what is happening on the ground in the backcountry villages and the protected areas, to meet people in the growing group of Chinese conservation leaders and, when an opportunity arises, to offer assistance.

 R Edward Grumbine chairs the masters in environmental studies programme at Prescott College, Arizona and teaches the undergraduate environmental studies programme.
-He is author of Ghost Bears: Exploring the Biodiversity Crisis and editor of Environmental Policy and Biodiversity.

 This is an excerpt from his new book Where the Dragon Meets the Angry River.
 It is used here with permission.